IcyIce-FSDev/twitch_chat_bot/README.md

     - Enable or disable bot for channel

+- `!owrank BattleTag#`

+  - This feature returns the current ranks of provided user

+- `!owrank Help`
+  - Returns how to use !owrank

 ## Utilities

 - Saves every message in messages DB in table named after streamer, then by date message received.